CreateJS/SoundJS/README.md

 ### [HTMLAudioPlugin](http://createjs.com/Docs/SoundJS/classes/HTMLAudioPlugin.html)
 The fallback built-in plugin, which manages audio playback via the HTML5 <audio> tag.
 This will be used in instances where the WebAudio plugin is not available.

+### CordovaAudioPlugin
+An additional plugin which will playback audio in a Cordova app and tools that utilize Cordova such as PhoneGap or Ionic.
+You must manually register this plugin.
+Currently only available on github with SoundJS-Next.

 ### [FlashAudioPlugin](http://createjs.com/Docs/SoundJS/classes/FlashAudioPlugin.html)
 An additional plugin which uses a flash shim (and SWFObject) to playback audio using Flash.
 You must manually set up and